egovernment/egovernment.github.io/_documentation/installation/deployment.markdown

 - [ldz.eregistrations.org](https://ldz.eregistrations.org/) - Lomas (province of Buenos Aires, Argentina)
 - [tanzania.eregistrations.org](https://tanzania.eregistrations.org/) - Tanzania, latest version (never published at production port)

-Restarts of above ports is similarily as in case of [production](#production-ports) handled by [designed developers](http://localhost:4001/installation/deployment/#deploy-assignments)
+Restarts of above ports is similarly as in case of [production](#production-ports) handled by [designed developers](http://localhost:4001/installation/deployment/#deploy-assignments)

 ## Deploy assignments

-The deployment role for each production (and matching development) instance is assigned to one developer (to avoid eventual conflits).
+The deployment role for each production (and matching development) instance is assigned to one developer (to avoid eventual conflicts).

 Below is a table presenting current assignments: